isdampe/BosonEditorExperimental/README.md

 Modern editors tend to be _full_ of features, most of which, we (well, myself anyway) rarely use.
 A side affect of this can be crippling performance, gigantic menus, and a slow learning curve.

-Boson was written with this in mind, and fundamentally, aims to be a minimal editor that has the bare essetentials only.
+Boson was written with this in mind, and fundamentally, aims to be a minimal editor that has the bare essentials only.

 ##Contributing
 Found a bug?
 Great - go ahead and open an issue, with clear instructions on how to re-produce.